oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 The modular equation for $n = 11$, $m = 4$ is really too huge to reproduce here (and in fact, we have not bothered computing it).
-We were only interested in checking whether our bounds on the degrees are tight, in this blog.
+We were only interested in checking whether our bounds on the degrees are tight, for this benchmark.

+To finish this blog, we give an example of an actual modular equation that we have computed using our methods.

 In terms of the functions $x_{n,m}$ and $y_{n,m}$ described above, the modular equation for $n = 5$ and $m = 8$ is